ryanj/openshift-meteorjs-quickstart/README.md

     cd leaderboard # if you chose the leaderboard example meteor bundle bundle.tar.gz # to prep for deployment

-Add the resulting code bundle to your OpenShift application source folder (`../meteor`):
+Next, you'll need to extract the resulting code into your OpenShift application folder (minus the "bundle/" folder wrapper that Meteor will automatically include).
+Use the -k flag when extracting to prevent the existing DB connection code from being overwritten during this merge process.

+If you are developing on Linux, or using GNU tar, this command should work:

     tar -xvkf bundle.tar.gz --transform 's|^bundle/||' --directory ../meteor/

+For Mac or BSD-based operating systems:

+    tar -xvkf bundle.tar.gz -s '/^bundle//' -C ../meteor/

 The above example assumes that you named your OpenShift application "meteor", as shown in the `rhc app create` step.
+And, that your OpenShift application code is available at this relative path: `../meteor`

 Add these new files to your OpenShift application's Git repo:

     cd ../meteor
+    git add .
     git commit -am "Adding a meteor.js application bundle"

 ## Deploy to OpenShift